burrrata/awesome-password-security/README.md

 Tools and strategies for users to create stronger and more memorable passwords.

-Contributions welcome.
-Add links through pull requests or create an issue to start a discussion.
+Contributions welcome :) Please add links via a PR or create an Issue to start a discussion.

 ### Information
 * [xkcd password commic](https://www.xkcd.com/936/) - Short and intuitive explanation of literally everything else in this list.